List of The Circle (American TV series) episodes

 The following is a list of episodes from The Circle (sometimes called The Circle US to differentiate from other international versions), an American reality competition series, produced by Studio Lambert and Motion Content Group which first aired on Netflix in January 2020 that is based on a British TV series of the same name.

+The series will be broadcast on Hulu starting in 2027, after Netflix decided not to renew any future seasons in June 2026.